 The Casper College Radiography Program is committed to providing a safe environment for the student's educational experiences.
 Students will receive information regarding radiation protection, body mechanics and standard precautions prior to entering the clinical setting in the following courses: RDTK 1500, 1530, 1580 and 1710.
 This information will be reviewed periodically throughout the program to ensure students are following safe practices in these areas.
 Workplace hazards such as, but not limited to, classroom safety, fire, natural disasters and other emergency situations as well as departmental policies and procedures and hazardous material regulations will be reviewed during program, hospital and clinical orientations.
 College courses outside the radiography program requiring the use of various chemicals in lab will review safety issues related to the use of each chemical with students prior to their use.
 General chemical and electrical safety rules for the radiography department are listed below.
-Material Safety Data Sheets for chemicals utilized in the radiology lab are posted and available to students by the entrance to the darkroom (See next policy for MSDS information).
 All students will be required to review and follow the radiation protection and laboratory usage policies listed in this document.